 Academic work on the Programme is divided between courses, guest lectures and supervised research.
-Modules inlcude ‘Parliament & Politics’, examining the context, procedures and politics of British parliamentary democracy, and ‘Politics & Public Policy’, analysing current policy issues, including the economy, civil liberties and foreign policy.
-Scholars also pursue an individual research project and produce a dissertation paper of 8,000 – 10,000 words in length.
+Autumn and Spring semester modules inlcude ‘Parliament & Politics’, examining the context, procedures and politics of British parliamentary democracy, and ‘Politics & Public Policy’, analysing current policy issues, including the economy, civil liberties and foreign policy.
+Autumn and Spring Scholars also pursue an individual research project and produce a dissertation paper of 8,000 – 10,000 words in length.

 The Hansard Scholars Programme is eligible for academic credit, awarded at the determination of the student’s home institution.
-Universities from the USA typically award 15 credits to students upon successful completion of the Programme.
+Universities from the USA typically award 15 credits to students upon successful completion of the Autumn and Spring Programmes and 6 credits for the Summer Programme.

 More information about the academic modules.

 All Hansard Scholars undertake an internship which is individually selected by the Hansard Society to match your interests, expertise and career aspirations.